-Much like kids in costumes, glowing jack-o’-lanterns have become a Halloween night staple.
-While, today, pumpkins are carved to create these luminous decorations, they originally were crafted from turnips.
+Much like kids in costumes, glowing jack-o'-lanterns have become a Halloween night staple.
+While, today, pumpkins are carved to create these luminous decorations, they were originally crafted from turnips.

 Using the root vegetable as a lantern dates back to medieval Britain.
 As people went door-to-door asking for soul cakes and other treats, they carried hollowed-out turnips with candles placed inside.
-In addition to simply lighting their way as they moved from house-to-house, these lamps were also steeped in symbolism, as their covered candles represented souls stuck in purgatory.
+In addition to simply lighting their way as they moved from house to house, these lamps were also steeped in symbolism, as their covered candles represented souls stuck in purgatory.

 Inspired by this story, people in Ireland began carving jack-o'-lanterns to celebrate Halloween—a tradition that eventually made its way to North America, where pumpkins were more plentiful.

 While Halloween has plenty of activities that have endured over time, there are some rituals that aren't practiced anymore.
 These traditions often focused on the future and the living rather than the dead.

 You might see bobbing for apples at a Halloween party as a throwback to the past, but it's likely not practiced with the same intention of yesteryear—telling the future or solidifying the present.
 In one version of the game, women would discretely mark the apples before they were placed in water.
 Their potential suitors would try to grab them with only their teeth and identify who was to one day be married.

 This is another apple-centric activity used to tell the future.
 In New England, a single young woman would try to peel an apple in one long, unbroken strip.
 She would then toss it over her shoulder and see what letter the peel formed on the floor.
 It was said to reveal the initial of her future husband.